-The non-wired workforce at your organization plays a key role in delivering your promises to customers and in keeping customer satisfaction high.
+The non-wired workforce at your organization plays a key role in delivering your promises to customers and keeping high customer satisfaction.
 Organizations across industries depend on the frontline staff to drive performance, deliver results and improve customer satisfaction.

-Empower them with the right tools and technology
+1. Empower them with the right tools and technology

 For example, the employee engagement platform Empuls allows you to centralize communication, align individual goals, and collaborate through groups.

-Boost employee morale with rewards and recognition
+2. Boost employee morale with rewards and recognition

-Make them feel like a part of the team
+3. Make them feel like a part of the team

-The State of Deskless Workforce Report says that 50-34% of employees don’t feel valued by their employees.
-Your frontline workers may work in a remote setting but you must introduce an inclusive atmosphere.
+The State of Deskless Workforce Report says that 50-34% of employees don’t feel valued by their employers.
+Your frontline workers may work in a remote setting, but you must introduce an inclusive atmosphere.
 This will help you fight challenges related to retaining employees and engaging with them.

-Create an easy and transparent feedback loop
+4. Create an easy and transparent feedback loop

-Engaging employees with gamification
+5. Engaging employees with gamification